 Here are the three main types of materials used to manufacture walk-in tubs:

-Gelcoat and acrylic tubs cost about the same, starting between $2,000–$7,000.
+Gelcoat and acrylic walk-in bathtubs cost about the same, starting between $2,000–$7,000.
 Fiberglass tubs have a wider price range between $1,000–$12,000.
 If you’re looking for affordability and durability, consider acrylic tubs since they require the least maintenance at a lower cost.

 Not all walk-in tubs are compliant with the Americans with Disabilities Act (ADA).
 ADA compliance is only necessary in public spaces, so walk-in tubs don’t have to comply unless they are in nursing facilities.
 Some people may benefit from residential walk-in tubs that are ADA compliant because they meet accessibility standards for everyone, which means they will likely be accessible to you.
 ADA-compliant walk-in tubs meet or exceed the standards in Section 607 of the ADA, which include:4